Investment Management Programmes

 Understand the theory and practical implications of investment management

-The Investment Management Programmes offer a comprehensive investment toolkit, enabling you to select individual instruments, evaluate investment strategies, and measure performance effectively.
+The Investment Management Courses offer a comprehensive investment toolkit, enabling you to select individual instruments, evaluate investment strategies, and measure performance effectively.

 The programmes can be taken individually or in any combination according to your learning needs.
-Upon completion of all three programmes you gain London Business School alumni status, joining an international network of over 34,000 business professionals.
+Upon completion of all three programmes you gain London Business School alumni status, joining an international network of more than 36,000 business professionals.

 Examine investment management's most important theoretical frameworks and whether they are supported by empirical evidence.
 Gain a deep understanding of the practical implications for investment professionals of the following: